 Avoid using filler words, such as “that,” “the,” “a,” “an” or “like.”

 Consider removing experiences or information (like details in the education section or first jobs) that may not be relevant to the position you’re applying for.

 Study the job description to get a better idea of what the employer may be looking for in your resume and what potential keywords to include.

 If you end up with two or more pages after you’ve removed filler words, unnecessary descriptors and irrelevant experiences and information, that’s okay.
 Keep your font size between 10 and 12 points and organize the information in a way that’s easy to consume.

 Recruiters would much rather read two well-organized pages full of extremely relevant and helpful information than one page that’s difficult to read and crammed with information at a small font point.
 Keep in mind, however, that the first page will get the most attention so include information such as required skills and experience first.

 When two page (or more) resumes are okay

 Including a second page to communicate key experiences, achievements, projects or other relevant information that show your direct qualifications for a role is absolutely acceptable to employers.
-Alternatively, if those two pages are filled with irrelevant information to make you appear more qualified, this can be a turn-off and put your application at risk of being passed over.
+Alternatively, if those two pages are filled with irrelevant information such as unrelated job duties or hobbies, this can be a turn-off and put your application at risk of being passed over.

-Though higher-level candidates like executives tend to have lengthier resumes due to more experience, level is not necessarily an indicator of how many pages a resume should be.
-While senior professionals may have an extremely well crafted one-page resume packed full of concise, relevant information, students may also have two pages full of applicable projects, coursework, leadership experiences and internships.
+Though higher-level candidates like executives tend to have lengthier resumes due to more experience, job level is not necessarily an indicator of how many pages a resume should be.
+While senior professionals may have an extremely well-crafted one-page resume packed full of concise, relevant information, students may also have two pages full of applicable projects, coursework, leadership experiences and internships.